jveyhl/readme_generator/demo/README.md

   npm i

   ## Usage
-  Launch the app and answer the questions
+  "Launch the app and answer the questions"

   ## Contributors
-  Xandromous and gachoi06
+  "Xandromous and gachoi06"

   ## Contact
   test@gmail.com